 This course will help you to bring a novel, book of poems, book of short stories or work of non-fiction as near to publishable quality as possible.

 Working with tutors and other writers on the course, you’ll develop your writing and build up a substantial body of work.
-Weekly workshops are taught by a strong team of published writers, and there are regular visits by literary agents, publishers, magazine editors and broadcasters, as well as other writers.
+Weekly workshops are taught by a strong team of published writers, and there are regular visits by literary agents, publishers, magazine editors, and broadcasters, as well as other writers.

 Due to the reputation of the MA in Creative Writing, we are able to recruit excellent students who form an exciting and mutually supportive community of writers every year.

-- To plan a manuscript (a novel, collection of short stories, collection of poems or book of literary non-fiction) and complete it, or a substantial part of it, brought to publishable quality or as near as possible.
+- To plan a manuscript (a novel, collection of short stories, a collection of poems or book of literary non-fiction) and complete it, or a substantial part of it, brought to publishable quality or as near as possible.

-- To understand literary form, style and genre, as relevant to your chosen form of writing
+- To understand literary form, style, and genre, as relevant to your chosen form of writing

 - To acquire a variety of relevant writing techniques, and research techniques to support writing, and adapt them to your particular creative project.